 People like to read about characters they can relate to and view as role models.
 It’s as simple as that.
 Was the article in question written the way I would have written it?
 No, but I can understand why it was written the way it was.
 It added context.

 Likewise, Rucka’s comments have come under scrutiny, leaving some to wonder if he only said what he did to win over an audience or to get attention.
 Personally, I don’t know Greg Rucka, but it wouldn’t surprise me if he would have responded exactly the same way regardless of who had asked him the question.
 Like I said, his answer made sense to me, and it isn’t like he’s the first person to have made such a statement regarding the Amazons.
 But did he say that Wonder Woman didn’t want to be with Steve Trevor too?
-Did he say, as some have questioned, that she can’t be straight or is bi?
+Did he say, as some have questioned, that Wonder Woman can’t be straight, gay or is bi?
 I didn’t read him saying those things at all.

 Some have argued that by having Wonder Woman leave Themyscira for reasons other than falling in love with Steve Trevor, it makes some kind of implied statement that she’s weaker because she’s not sacrificing herself for the love of a man.
 Interestingly, it isn’t stated that she doesn’t find him interesting or attractive in the latest series.
 There’s clearly some kind of a bond there, and it’s perfectly possible that she may fall in love with him, if she hasn’t already, or maybe she’s just curious.
 Rucka’s statements made it clear though that, regardless of her emotional feelings for him, that’s just one of the reasons for leaving and that there are others.
 Primarily, she’s interested to learn about the outside world.